Battery energy storage system

 A battery energy storage system (BESS), battery storage power station, battery energy grid storage (BEGS) or battery grid storage is a type of energy storage technology that uses a group of batteries in the grid to store electrical energy.
 Battery storage is the fastest responding dispatchable source of power on electric grids, and it is used to stabilise those grids, as battery storage can transition from standby to full power in under a second to deal with grid contingencies.

 Battery energy storage systems are generally designed to deliver their full rated power for durations ranging from 1 to 4 hours, with emerging technologies extending this to longer durations to meet evolving grid demands.
 Battery storage can be used for short-term peak power demand and for ancillary services, such as providing operating reserve and frequency control to minimize the chance of power outages.

 They are often installed at, or close to, other active or disused power stations and may share the same grid connection to reduce costs.
 Since battery storage plants require no deliveries of fuel, are compact compared to generating stations and have no chimneys or large cooling systems, they can be rapidly installed and placed if necessary within urban areas, close to customer load, or even inside customer premises.

+In 2025, the worldwide nonprofit Volta Foundation reported global BESS deployments grew by 104 GW / 257 GWh as costs fell 31% year on year.
+40% of the cumulative BESS capacity was installed in 2025 alone.

-As of 2021, the power and capacity of the largest individual battery storage system is an order of magnitude less than that of the largest pumped-storage power plants, the most common form of grid energy storage.
-For example, the Bath County Pumped Storage Station, the second largest in the world, can store 24 GWh of electricity and dispatch 3 GW while the first phase of Vistra Energy's Moss Landing Energy Storage Facility can store 1.2 GWh and dispatch 300 MW.
+In 2021, the power and capacity of the largest individual battery storage system was an order of magnitude less than that of the largest pumped-storage power plants, the most common form of grid energy storage.
 However, grid batteries do not have to be large — a high number of smaller ones (often as hybrid power) can be widely deployed across a grid for greater redundancy and large overall capacity.

 As of 2019, battery power storage is typically cheaper than open cycle gas turbine power for use up to two hours, and there was around 365 GWh of battery storage deployed worldwide, growing rapidly.

 Levelized cost of storage (LCOS) has fallen rapidly.
 From 2014 to 2024, cost halving time was 4.1 years.
 The price was US$150 per MWh in 2020, and further reduced to US$117 by 2023.